 I will always try and see the silver lining, but fuck if it’s easy.
 It has to exist, I tell myself.
 Last spring, a breakup pointed me in the right direction and got me to start valuing my time and self-worth differently.
-Leaving my Denver apartment gave me a new freedom and a chance to examine my relationships with certain people, including myself.
-Breaking a bone forced me to sit for a moment and realize that every event that had occurred was a part of something larger.
+Leaving Denver gave me the chance to examine my relationships with certain people, including myself.
+Breaking a bone forced me to sit still for a moment.
+Every occurring event was a part of something larger.
 What we judge to be unfortunate or a blessing is only relative to the constantly changing conditions in our lives—and if there is one thing for certain, our life circumstances are constantly changing.

-And now, with three weeks to go before my trip back east, I am hopeful to climb but trying not to be.
-I have often had trouble with the phrase “no expectations” because, despite my best efforts, I have expectations.
-I tie in to climb a route and I calculate precise movements because I want to send.
+With three weeks until a trip back east, I am hopeful to climb but uncertain of the possibility.
+I have trouble with not having expectations because, despite my best efforts, I have so many.
+I tie in to climb a route and I calculate precise movements because I expect to send.
 I put my work out into the world because I want people to like it and I want to be successful.
 I put on the cute dress because I want him to think I’m pretty and to like me.

 But maybe I don’t send that particular day, my work gets rejected, and he doesn’t call.
 I’ve been quick to assume that something is good or bad, based on my expectations and forgetting about the larger whole.
 It’s a lifelong practice that isn’t necessarily about staying positive, but instead, open.
 I could keep waiting for things in my life to smooth out and to settle back into it seamlessly, but I know better than that.
 Transition isn’t always seamless and things happen, and that’s just life.
 It’s about not shutting out the possibility that there are other plans in the works for us that we just don’t know about yet.
 I might even like the new plan better…maybe.